Long Earth are...

 Long Earth Alumni

-Renaldo McKim (guitar), Gordon Mackie (bass), Ken Weir (drums) and Hew Montgomery (production/backing vox) all brought their talents to both The Source and Once Around the Sun, contributing greatly to the Long Earth story.
-Neil Mackie performed all lead vocals on The Source, while Alan Reed provided narration on the track Invisible.
+Gordon Mackie (bass), Ken Weir (drums) and Hew Montgomery (production/backing vox) all brought their talents to both The Source and Once Around the Sun, contributing greatly to the Long Earth story.
+Neil Mackie performed all lead vocals on The Source and contributed to the writing process, while Alan Reed (another ex Abel Ganz man) provided narration on the track Invisible.